 Even 15 minutes of the Leader’s time will give the writer a feel for the Leader’s voice i.e. phrases or words they often use, and the tone in which they normally speak.

-Have the CEO share a personal anecdote, a holiday memory or tradition, or a personal goal for the upcoming year.
-Give employees a glimpse into their world while sharing holiday cheer and thanking them for their contributions to the company’s success.
+A lot has happened in 2020.
+Acknowledging our shared experiences, and meeting employees where they are emotionally, will go a long way to making your leader relatable.
+In addition, have the CEO share a personal anecdote, a holiday memory or tradition, or a personal goal for the upcoming year.
+Give employees a glimpse into their world while uplifting their spirits, providing hope, and thanking them for their contributions to the company’s success.

 Keep It Short-N-Sweet